20 C

 8. Support Their Passions: Whether it’s woodworking or video games, let them dive into what makes them happy.
 It’s therapeutic.

 9. Challenge Stigma: Speak out against stereotypes and outdated ideas about masculinity.
-Change starts with conversation.
+Change starts with a conversation.

 10. Be a Role Model: Show them that mental health is a priority by taking care of your own.
 Actions speak louder than words!